BridgeoverLethe/Bridgeoverlethe.github.io/src/content/blog/Whats going on.md

 Let’s see if that obsidian publish tool really works now shall we..

+After several hours:

-Ah yes, using "?" in titles makes obsidian upset.
+- Ah yes, using "?" in titles makes obsidian upset.

+Several more hours:
+- And having your date variable set to Indian Standards makes obsidian-publisher upset.
+- Not having your API key transfer to your other build is also fun.

+Hello world.